cristian-velazquez-neva/password-generator/README.md

-# Random Passwords Generate
+# Passwords Generate

-This is a user interface for generating random passwords made with python and the tkinter library.
+This is a user interface for generating passwords made with python and the tkinter library.

 <img align="center" src="./img/app.png" alt="app">